brookshelley/brookshelley.github.com/books.md

 ## 2019 <a name="2019"></a>

+**Killing Commentadore** — Haruki Murakami

+This novel feels like a return to form, and yet also building on themes and ideas Murakami laid down in earlier books.
+His obsessions with pits, cats, WW2 history, jazz, and simple lunches are all here.
+I'm a little tired of the downtrodden male narrator, but despite being first-person, generally our painter guide moved the story along, interspersed with interesting observations.
+If you enjoy Murakami, there's much joy here.
+I hope this author is with us for quite some time to come.

 **The United States of Japan** — Peter Tieryas

 An alternate history where Japan and Germany won WW2, then proceeded to divvy up North America.
 Most of the book is set in the 80s, in a world of internet devices, and giant robots, ruled by the Japanese emperor.
 It's a brutal story at times, but was generally interesting and a good sci-fi time.